Slashy-Slasher/Stats-Library/README.md

 Contians:

+  Stats-Lib:
-Mean Median Mode operations for Arraylists
+    Mean, Median, Mode, operations for Arraylists
     Standard Deviation of a set
+    Combinations and Permutations(Lost?)

+  Set-Operations:
+     Union, Intersection, Compliment for Arraylists
+     Sort and Trim method

+  Birthday:
+     Odds of a group having a similar birthday simulation

+   DoorGame:
       Monte Hall problem simulation
-Odds of a group having a similar birthday simulation